Last updated on April 9th, 2025 at 10:26 am

 Filbert St & Greenwich St Steps

-This stairway walk might just be my favorite in San Francisco.
-The staircases themselves, are nothing to write home about, but the walk is stunning.
-This walk takes you 400 steps up Telegraph Hill through what is basically the gardens of the homes on the hill, to Pioneer Park and Coit Tower.
 In addition to feeling like you’re walking through a secret garden, there are awesome views of the Bay Bridge along the way, and once you reach the top, views of the Golden Gate.

 Wild parrots also call Telegraph Hill home, however, on my multiple walks here, I have yet to see them!

-I recommend starting the climb on Filbert St steps from Sansome.
-After the first portion of the staircase, you’ll reach Montgomery street and from there just one more staircase to the top.
-You can either go check out Coit Tower, or turn right and you’ll see a sign for Greenwich Street which a brick staircase leading down, take it.
 Once you reach Montgomery Street again, the staircase continues in front of a house.
-When I was there, the house had construction occurring, but a little cardboard sign pointed an arrow down.
-Follow it all the way back down to Sansome!
+When I was there, the house was under construction, but a little cardboard sign pointed an arrow down.
+Follow it all the way back to Sansome!

-• Neighborhood: Telegraph Hill/North Beach
+- Neighborhood: Telegraph Hill/North Beach

-• Location: Sansome & Filbert
+- Location: Sansome & Filbert

-Things to do Near Filbert St &.
+Things to Do Near Filbert St &.
 Greenwich St Steps

-Once you reach the top, head down the opposite side of the hill and you’ll be in the heart of North Beach!
-Grab a drink in the cafes here, relax at Washington Square park, and of course eat some delicious Italian food!
-Alternatively, the Embarcadero is one block away and the Exploratorium is on the closest pier!
+Once you reach the top, head down the opposite side of the hill, and you’ll be in the heart of North Beach!
+Grab a drink in the cafes here, relax at Washington Square Park, and of course, eat some delicious Italian food!

 The beautiful thing about these staircases in San Francisco, besides their mosaic tiles, paint, and views is that they’re free!
 Only a bit of effort and maybe some sweat are required!
 Plus you can extend your visit to these stairways by exploring their surrounding neighborhoods.
-All while practicing social distancing.

 Like this post?
 Pin for later!